komus/datascience-getting_and_cleaning_data_project/CodeBook.md

 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 the Run_Analysis.R is doing the following:
-1:Merges the training and the test sets to create one data set.
+1:Merges the training and the test sets to create one data set,
 2: Extracts only the measurements on the mean and standard deviation for each measurement.
 3: Uses descriptive activity names to name the activities in the data set
 4: Appropriately labels the data set with descriptive variable names.